icpc/ccs-specs/Contest_API.md

 Countdown is resumed by setting a new `start_time` and resetting `countdown_pause_time` to `null`.

-#### Access restrictions at WF

-No access restrictions apply to a GET on this endpoint.

 #### PATCH start\_time

 To replace the *Contest Start Interface*, at the ICPC World